palashkulsh/cloud-checklist/README.md

 * data type max limit breaching warning and alert in place or not?
 * gtid enabled or not?
 * deadlock scripts in place or not?
+* Disable apparmour as it can restart database due to mem usage restriction.
+* Teams replicating from database given new cluster info (hive , datalake etc)

 ## elb checklist
 * donot delete